Amazon Business Strategy: A plan to become the top Fortune 500 company

-Amazon studios not only focuses on English content but also works on the content related to a particular geography.
+Amazon studios not only focus on English content but also works on content related to a particular geography.

 Many of Amazon’s original content has won major awards.
 For example, Manchester By the Sea, which was nominated for six Academy Awards, made Amazon Studios the first streaming service to nominate for the Academy Award for Best Picture.
 The Marvelous Mrs. Maisel and Fleabag are some top-performing and award-winning TV series created by Amazon.